raykzhao/Titanium/README.md

-# Titanium
+# Titanium_AES

-This is the KMAC-256 PRNG variant of the [Titanium](http://users.monash.edu.au/~rste/Titanium.html) cryptosystem (the NIST submission).
+This is the AES-256 PRNG variant of the [Titanium](http://users.monash.edu.au/~rste/Titanium.html) cryptosystem.